Mohammed-Nasif/EduMates-ITI-Graduation-Project/README.md

 ---
-# Features-Summary
+# Features Summary

-• Interactive Home Page With All Social media Features.
+- Interactive Home Page With All Social media Features.
-• Real-Time Live Chat.
+- Real-Time Live Chat.
-• Real-Time Notification System
+- Real-Time Notification System
-• Courses With Enrollment and Rating System.
+- Courses With Enrollment and Rating System.
-• Q&A Section On Each Course.
+- Q&A Section On Each Course.

 ---
 # EduMates-Demo